How Should I Respond When Someone Cancels a Date?

 “Still want to see you, can we pick another night”

-When someone truly wants to go out, the effort returns quickly.
+When someone actually wants to go out, the effort comes back quickly.

 And this line always sticks with me: